majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

 on  the server configure it to the time you want:
 * * * * * php /path/to/artisan schedule:run 1>> /dev/null 2>&1

+# Notice:

+- in this project the focus was on laravel therefore GUI was not considered
+- some bootstrap classes were added
+- in the future everything would be adjusted with reactjs with new features from Unsplash API